What Happens If You Are at Fault in a Car Accident in Florida

 Attorneys Jon Alper and Gideon Alper

-How Florida’s Comparative Negligence System Affects Liability
+How Florida’s Comparative Negligence Rule Affects Liability

 Florida adopted a modified comparative negligence standard under HB 837 in 2023.
 A plaintiff who is 51 percent or more at fault for the accident cannot recover any damages.
 A plaintiff who is 50 percent or less at fault recovers damages reduced by their percentage of responsibility.

 Comparative fault directly affects the at-fault driver’s exposure.
-If a jury finds the plaintiff 30 percent responsible for the accident, the defendant’s liability is reduced by 30 percent.
+If a jury finds the plaintiff 30 percent responsible for the accident, the defendant’s liability drops by 30 percent.
 A $500,000 verdict becomes $350,000 after the reduction.
 The at-fault driver’s insurance covers its share first, and any remaining balance becomes the defendant’s personal obligation.

 Florida requires only $10,000 in personal injury protection and $10,000 in property damage liability.
 The state does not require bodily injury liability coverage.
 An at-fault driver who carries only the statutory minimums has no insurance coverage for the injured person’s bodily injury claim beyond PIP.

-When the at-fault driver’s insurance is sufficient to cover the claim, the case almost always settles within the policy limits.
+When the at-fault driver’s insurance is sufficient to cover the claim, the case almost always settles within policy limits.
 The plaintiff’s attorney prefers a quick insurance settlement over the cost and delay of suing an individual.
-Personal asset exposure only becomes a realistic concern when the claim exceeds insurance limits and the defendant appears to have reachable assets.
+Personal asset exposure becomes a realistic concern only when the claim exceeds insurance limits and the defendant appears to have reachable assets.

-Which Personal Assets Are at Risk
+Which Personal Assets Are at Risk After an Excess Judgment?

 An excess judgment—the portion of a verdict that exceeds the insurance policy—can be collected from the defendant’s non-exempt personal assets.
 Florida’s collection tools include garnishment of bank accounts and wages, discovery of assets through supplementary proceedings, and judgment liens on non-exempt real property.

-Florida Exemptions That Protect the Defendant’s Assets
+Which Florida Exemptions Protect the Defendant’s Assets?

 Florida provides broad statutory and constitutional exemptions that shield specific categories of assets from judgment creditors.
 The homestead exemption protects the at-fault driver’s primary residence from forced sale with no dollar cap on value.
 The property must be the debtor’s permanent residence and is limited to half an acre in a municipality or 160 acres in an unincorporated area.
 A defendant cannot lose a house due to an at-fault car accident if the property qualifies as homestead.